Landing your ideal candidate is as important as finding them.

 An advantage of using a specialist and experienced recruitment firm is that they can play a vital role with the negotiation process.
 Prism Executive Recruitment is happy to provide advice on the current market.

 Download the full Prism Executive Recruitment Salary Review 2017 as a pdf here.

 Dealing with counter offers

 In times of talent shortage it is highly likely that your ideal candidate will receive a counter offer from their current employer.
 This might be a surprise to them so pre-empt this by discussing this possibility in advance with them.
-A competitive package will reduce the risk, and an executive recruitment consultant will be experienced in handling such a situation.
+A competitive package will reduce the risk and a good third party recruiter will be experienced in handling such a situation.
 There are a number of reasons why your candidate shouldn’t accept a counter-offer, but ideally try to avoid the situation arising in the first place.

 Communication, communication, communication

 A recurring theme with candidates is dissatisfaction with the information received during the course of their applications.
 Any perusal of career related blogs and forums will confirm that in many cases it’s a dismal picture.

 Ensure your competitive advantage by making the recruitment process as swift as possible and communicating regularly, accurately and honestly with candidates about what’s happening with their application and likely timescales.